Illinois is one of few states with ‘Death Tax.’ Bill would make it highest in U.S.

 Increasing the estate tax would hurt family farms and businesses, drive wealth and investment out of Illinois.
 Most states are ending their ‘death taxes.’

 Many states have moved away from taxing assets after people die because of the harm to family businesses and farms, but a new proposal before state lawmakers would boost Illinois’ estate tax 5 percentage points across the board, giving Illinois the nation’s highest top rate.

-House Bill 3920 would hike the existing state tax on estates of over $4 million to 9.95% from 4.95%.
+House Bill 3920 would hike the existing state tax on estates of over $4 million, which ranges from 0.8% to 16%, by 5 percentage points across the board.
 Unlike neighboring Wisconsin, Michigan, Indiana and Missouri, Illinois is one of just a dozen states that still have an estate or inheritance tax.
 Tax Foundation analyst Katherine Loughead noted, “The top marginal estate tax rate under this proposal would become the highest in the country at 21%.”